SESYNC-ci/basic-git-lesson/docs/git_and_jupyterlab.md

 Next we will go over how to add your notebooks and files from your local to your newly created remote repository.

 #### Push Notebooks to GitHub
-Your repository is empty right now, let's push a notebook to it.
+Your repository is empty right now.
+Let's push a notebook to it.
 1. In your project folder create a new notebook by going to: **File -> New Launcher -> Python3**.
 2. Name the Python notebook.
 3. Do your work in the notebook and save it.